-DC’s great marketing minds may disagree about top trends to come, but four digital agency pundits were aligned in believing that innovations like chat bots, personal assistants like Alexa, and virtual reality applications may all begin to edge their way into the digital, strategic marketers’ plans.
-In fact, as Thomas Sanchez, CEO of Social Driver asserted, keeping up with the pace of change on the bleeding edge of consumer electronics and artificial intelligence may represent the best case for agencies’ value proposition.
+DC’s great marketing minds may disagree about top trends, but at AAF DC’s January AM AdBuzz, four digital agency pundits were aligned in believing that innovations like chat bots, personal assistants like Alexa, and virtual reality applications may all edge their way into strategic marketers’ plans.
+In fact, as Social Driver CEO Thomas Sanchez asserted, keeping up with the pace of change on the bleeding edge of consumer electronics and artificial intelligence may represent the best case for agencies’ value proposition.

-Said Sanchez at AAF-DC’s Jan.
-22 AM AdBuzz held at Social Driver HQ, “It used to be that you could just hire a social media manager for your shop or your brand and that person would have enough skills to run the Twitter account and run the Facebook account.
+Sanchez said, “It used to be that you could just hire a social media manager for your shop or your brand and that person would have enough skills to run the Twitter account and run the Facebook account.
 Today that’s not really the case.”
 Whether it comes to live streaming videos in real time, or figuring out how to interact with the Internet of Things (IoT), “there’s no more single social media skill.
 Social media skills are very cross-functional.”
-Marketing success will begin to belong to “those who make things,” he added, “those who can do things, those who can create things more than just people who can plan and come up with ideas.”
+Marketing success will begin to belong to “those who make things, those who can do things, those who can create things, more than just people who can plan and come up with ideas.”

 Increasingly, Sanchez predicted, clients will move to hire “people who can go out and execute.
 I think that’s really where agencies can make a difference in 2017.”

 Social Driver may be best known locally for hosting client “war rooms” surrounding major events like the State of the Union address.
 In these rooms, social reaction is monitored and selectively engaged to promote client causes.
 The company boasts accounts like Accenture, Honda and the American Hospital Association, for which it organizes branded content and socially driven video outreach.

 Virtual Assistants get Attention